KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 ### `.hdf5.isObject`

-_Is the object specified a group or dataset_
+_Is the object specified a group/dataset_

 Syntax: `.hdf5.isObject[fname;oname]`